 According to a recent report from OECD, price pressure, particularly in generics, seems to be an issue impacting supply reliability, in some cases leading to withdrawals and market concentration.
-In this regard, procurement create incentives practices can manufacturers to strengthen supply and even create buffer stock.
-OECD also suggests that cross-country pooled procurement can be helpful to enhance supply security and demand prediction, while mentioning that public procurement should consider the "most-economically utilisation of advantageous tender" (MEAT) criteria as recommended by the European Commission and implement diversification of supply as a rationale for splitting tender awards4.
+In this regard, procurement create incentives practices can manufacturers to strengthen supply and even create buffer stocks.
+OECD also suggests that cross-country pooled procurement can be helpful to enhance supply security and demand prediction, while mentioning that public procurement should consider the utilisation of "most-economically advantageous tender" (MEAT) criteria as recommended by the European Commission and implement diversification of supply as a rationale for splitting tender awards4.